jsomers/mindy/README.md

 ## TODOs

-* Highlight the name of your partner underneath the cards they play.
 * Sort cards in trump order.
 * When you part, nil you out from your seat in the game.
 Pause the game -- i.e., disable all card actions.
 Whoever comes back to the game in progress occupies the first available seat.
 * What if a player changes his handle?
 The match should be keyed to ids, not handles.